No one deserves to be hungry.

 Hunger in the United States

-Despite our status as an advanced and industrialized nation with a high standard of living, hunger and food insecurity persist as significant problems in America, and have grown significantly during the recent economic recession.
+Despite our status as an advanced and industrialized nation with a high standard of living, hunger and food insecurity persist as significant problems in America, and have grew significantly during the economic recession.

 Each year, the US Department of Agriculture (USDA) issues a report, “Household Food Security in the United States.”
-The most recent report covers the calendar year 2013.
-According to USDA, approximately 14.3 percent, or 49.1 million people, were food insecure at some point in 2013.
+The most recent report covers the calendar year 2015.
+According to USDA, approximately 13.4 percent, or 42 million people, were food insecure at some point in 2015, including 13 million children.

 Hunger in the State of Indiana